renepacchaux/this-ux-design-portfolio/README.md

 Constant Unfinished

-The portfolio either fine-tuned, or your users learn to overcome your rough edges
+The portfolio either fine-tuned, or your users learn to overcome the rough edges.

 The UX portfolio is customized and re-customized to keep effectiveness